 ‘At Lander Road we pride ourselves on only using the most effective approaches when it comes to teaching and learning, so the weight of evidence that sits behind P4C was important to us in beginning our journey...P4C is having a great impact on the development of our pupils.'

 Michael Sheerin, Assistant Head Teacher

-SAPERE Bronze Award School Lander Road Primary in Liverpool uses Philosophy for Children alongside other interventions which put a high emphasis on metacognitive skills, such as the Singaporean approach to maths and Reciprocal Reading.
-Find out more about why they chose P4C and how they are using the SAPERE Going for Gold programme to develop high-quality, sustainable P4C across the school.
+Lander Road Primary uses Philosophy for Children alongside other interventions which emphasise metacognitive skills, such as the Singaporean approach to maths and Reciprocal Reading.
+Find out more about why this SAPERE Bronze Award School chose P4C and how they are using the SAPERE P4C Going for Gold programme to develop high-quality, sustainable practice across the school.

 Read our Lander Road SAPERE P4C case study

 Download a printable PDF of our Lander Road SAPERE P4C case study

 Building communities, developing leaders: P4C in a diverse London secondary school

 ‘P4C is an intuitive way for students to discuss controversial topics, to develop their social skills, verbal reasoning and cooperation with one another…[It] has allowed students to build strong relationships and cemented friendships between friends that would otherwise not have blossomed.’

 Sohna Singh Rator, Year 11 P4C Champion